slitzer/racing-lap-tracker/README.md

 * `CONTENT_DIR` – Markdown content directory
 * `APP_VERSION` and `DB_VERSION` – displayed in the API `/api/version` endpoint
 * `SEED_SAMPLE_LAPTIMES` – load sample data on first start
+* `ENABLE_SAMPLE_DATA` – allow generating demo users and lap times from the Admin page

 The frontend uses a single variable `VITE_API_URL` to point at the backend API.